Windy City Harvest Farms

 2301 S. King Dr., Chicago, IL

-Windy City Harvest runs a 25,000-square-foot rooftop farm at McCormick Place West in collaboration with Savor…Chicago, the food service operation for McCormick Place.
+Windy City Harvest runs a 30,000-square-foot rooftop farm at McCormick Place West in collaboration with Savor…Chicago, the food service operation for McCormick Place.
 Established in 2013, Windy City Harvest works with Savor chefs to focus on rare heirloom crop production and rooftop-appropriate varieties of vegetables, native fruits, herbs, hops, and edible flowers.
 The farm includes a microgreens operation, three colonies of honeybees, and vermicompost bins.
-Produce grown on this site is truly rooftop farm to table going directly into Savor…Chicago’s kitchens below and the South Loop Farmers' Market.
-This rooftop farm provides a job for a Windy City Harvest Apprenticeship graduate and is a training site for Corps participants.
+Produce grown on this site is truly rooftop farm to table.
+Produce is harvested and then delivered directly downstairs to Savor...Chicago to be used at in-house conventions and conferences.
+This rooftop farm provides a job for a Windy City Harvest Apprenticeship graduate and is a sought after training site for WCH program participants.

 PCC Wellness Farm